Blaise Bicknell

 Blaise Bicknell (born 26 November 2001) is an American–Jamaican tennis player.

-Bicknell has a career high ATP singles ranking of world No. 314 achieved on 4 March 2024.
-He also has a career high doubles ranking of No. 1,211, achieved on 8 August 2022.
+Bicknell has a career high ATP singles ranking of world No. 306 achieved on 27 May 2024 and a career high doubles ranking of No. 1,211 achieved on 8 August 2022.
 Bicknell has a career high ITF juniors ranking of No. 96 achieved on 8 April 2019.

 Bicknell has represented Jamaica at the Davis Cup.

 College career

 A member of the University of Florida team since 2019, Bicknell transferred to the University of Tennessee in the fall of 2021.

 Professional career

 He won his first Challenger title at the 2024 Southern California Open II in Indian Wells defeating Zachary Svajda.

 He received a wildcard for the qualifying competition at the 2024 Miami Open but lost to Arthur Rinderknech in the first round.